nitheshnekkantisonos/Salesforce-Dev-Handbook/readme.md

-# Salesforce - Platform Developer 1 Certification Notes
+# Salesforce - Developer Notes

-These are a bunch of notes that I made before appearing for the exam.
-The purpose is not to cover the basics but to have some of the advanced topics that one might not remember.
+These are a bunch of notes that I gathered for the purpose of covering the basics and to have some of the advanced topics that one might not remember.

 1. [Exceptions](https://github.com/nithesh1992/Salesforce-Dev-Hanbook/blob/master/async.md)
 2. [Triggers](https://github.com/nithesh1992/Salesforce-Dev-Hanbook/blob/master/triggers.md)